 • Is there a prepayment penalty?

-Providing the lender with insights on the location of the land or any improvements made, will help the lender assess the deal and provide you with a quick decision on whether they can make the deal work.
+Providing the lender with insights on the location of the land or any improvements made will help the lender assess the deal and provide you with a quick decision on whether they can make the deal work.

 Sources:

-Fixed-Rate vs. Adjustable-Rate Mortgages: What's the Difference? | Investopedia
+Fixed vs. Adjustable-Rate Mortgage: What's the Difference? | Investopedia

-Rural Housing Site Loans | USDA
+Rural Housing Site Loans | RD.USDA.gov

 Be the first to know.